Quality in Education

 The first task will be to identify capacity needs for curriculum review and assess the current situation in the province.
 It will be critical to develop a standardized review process.
 These procedures will have to be transparent and include feedback from teachers and students.
 The latter will result from the CIF process.
 In fact an effective CIF will assist in improvements in the curriculum in subsequent reviews.
 The key steps will be:

-2. Preparation of a capacity development (CD) plan
+1. Identification and assessment of capacity needs 2.
+Preparation of a capacity development (CD) plan 3.
+Implementation of the CD plan

 Capacity for curriculum review and implementation will have to be enhanced at two levels; firstly the capacity of the BOC to undertake the task and secondly to ensure sustained development of expertise in curricula and also an increase in its understanding within the education sector.
 The pre-service teacher education programmes will have to teach courses on curriculum.
 To fill in the gaps in their faculties institutions may borrow external resources including practitioners from the Department of education.